kjbenk/wp-rest-api-hello-world/README.md

 ## PHP Validation

-You can run the default WordPress PHP validator script by performing these commands:
+You can run a WordPress PHP code standards validator script by performing these commands:

 1. `npm install`
 1. `composer install`